Don't Be A Low-Grade Jerk

 - Do you only act that way toward a certain person or type of people?
 Like do you only give backhanded compliments to the weakest person in your social circle, but would never dare say anything like that to the more assertive members?

-- Is your goal to cause negative emotions in someone, like irritation, embarrassment, or anxiety?
+- Is your goal to cause upsetting emotions in someone, like irritation, embarrassment, or anxiety?
 Even if you think you're just messing around or playing a prank, the fact you're trying to create unpleasant feelings is a sign you're in jerk territory

 - How would you feel and act if someone told you you were being a jerk and asked you to stop?
 Would you feel genuinely sheepish and apologize, because you really didn't mean to hurt their feelings?
 Would you smirk and dismiss them for being too sensitive?